 4 Ideas for Selling to the Millennial Generation

-The Great Recession caused millennials to postpone many milestones normally associated with adulthood.
-As the economy bounces back, so have our millennials.
-They’re establishing careers, getting married, buying homes, and having children.
-As this diverse, tech-savvy generation asserts its purchasing power, retailers need to understand how to start selling to the millennial generation.
+As this diverse, tech-savvy generation flexes its purchasing power, retailers need to understand how to start selling to the millennial generation.

 Who Are They and Why Are They Unique?